Games & Quizzes

 /əˈdrest/

 bearing name and address of intended recipient.
-To try to find a solution to; think about.
+To write the place someone lives on a letter.

 /ˈskandl/